-Following a screening evaluation, on the same day participants will receive a single dose (× 2 IM injections) of IMP.
-After administration of the dose of IMP on Day 1, participants will undergo follow-up as stated in the schedule of activities.
-All participants in the study will be assessed for efficacy with all data available through their last assessment up to visit Day 366 and PK, ADA, nAbs and safety will be assessed up to 15 months following the dose of IMP.
+Following a screening period of $\leq 7$ days, participants will receive a single dose ( $\times$ 2 IM injections) of IMP.
+After administration of the dose of IMP on Day 1, participants will undergo follow up for up to 15 months (until Day 457).